-The following steps mut be taken when first using the engine after winter storage.
+The following steps must be taken when first using the engine after winter storage.

-- 1. Fill the fuel tank completely with 12 liters. - 2.
+- 1. Fill up the fuel tank completely. - Mixing ratio: Gasoline 25; Engine oil 1 - Use unleaded gasoline and genuine Outboard Motor Oil.
+If this oil is not available, use NMMA TC-W3 certified outboard motor oil. - 2.
 Warm up the engine for 3 minutes in the "NEUTRAL" position. - 3.
 Run the engine for 5 minutes at the slowest speed. - 4.
-Run the engine for 10 minutes at half speed.
-In Steps 2 and 3 above, the oil used for storage inside the engine will be flushed out to assure optimum performance.
+Run the engine for 10 minutes at half speed. - : In Steps 2 and 3 above, the oil used for storage inside the engine will be finished out to assure optimum performance.